 Bananas: the roots of banana plants are frost hardy and protected by the heat of the soil it’s in.
 The stalks will die back once a hard frost hits but do not prune until last frost is over!
 Pruning will encourage new growth that will not make it over the cold winter temperatures.
 If you must prune because they are mushy or unsightly, be sure to cut back all the way to the ground or about a foot above.
 Mulch heavily until new growth appears in spring.

-Figs: Some figs (Celeste and Brown Turkey) are very cold hardy.
-Figs are deciduous trees that lose their leaves in the winter below 25 degrees.
+Figs: Some figs (Celeste, Brown Turkey, and Chicago Hardy) are very cold hardy.
+Figs are deciduous trees that lose their leaves in the winter weather below 25 degrees.
 Not to worry though, they will regrow and sprout new ones when temperatures are right.
 Wrapping the tree with burlap might be a good idea if you live in a very cold area.

 Hydrangeas: These bigleaf hydrangeas will lose their flower heads after the bloom period.
 Prune the stalks back because new flower buds only appear on new wood.
 Different types of hydrangeas are more cold hardy than others.
 Endless summer hydrangeas do not need to be pruned back.